 What Does This Dark Tahini Taste Like?

 Black tahini adds that familiar nutty tahini taste but it's a tad sweeter so it's perfect in desserts.

-And black cocoa powder, well, it is a touch less nutritious than raw cacao powder, in that it is alkali-processed so some of the phytonutritents are removed.
+Black cocoa powder is a touch less nutritious than raw cacao powder in that it is alkali-processed so some of the phytonutrients are removed.
 But it is still healthier than processed chocolate.

 And, another reason to go for these two special ingredients - with both black tahini and black cocoa, we have a whole lot of dramatic color going on!

 To emphasize the drama, we sprinkled black sesame seeds on ours, and dotted them with flecks of edible gold!
 A dessert for the royal table, no?

 Are you on pinterest?
 Perhaps share this image..

 Don't miss a thing, subscribe here to get recipes delivered to your inbox!